scala-ide/docs/dev/setup/setup.rst

    :width: 100%
    :target: ../../_images/order-export.png

 Click OK.

+Eclipse should automatically refresh the projects, but you will still see some build errors in the ``org.scala-ide.sbt.core`` project.
+The problem is that we are missing a few dependencies needed to compile the project's sources.
+To fix this, you will need to build the project from the terminal.
+Follow the steps described in :ref:`building_run-the-build`.
+Then, come back to finish the setup.

-The build errors should go away.
-If they don't, try to refresh all the projects (in Eclipse, select all the imported Scala IDE projects and press F5) and do a full clean, re-build (to do so, click on the "Project" menu item, and the "Clean...").
+When running the build script, Maven will take care of copying the dependecies in the ``org.scala-ide.sbt.core`` project, inside the ``/lib`` folder.
+After the build completed, you should no longer see errors inside Eclipse.
+If you do still see errors, try to refresh all projects (in Eclipse, select all the imported Scala IDE projects and press F5) and do a full clean, re-build (to do so, click on the "Project" menu item, and the "Clean...").